lkiesow/python-feedgen/doc/contributing.rst

    * Find the issue you wish to work on.
    * Add your issue if it's not already there.
+   * Discuss the issue and get feedback on your proposed solution.
+Don't waste time on a solution that might not be accepted!

 #.
 Work on the issue in a separate branch which follows the name scheme
    ``tobinus/python-podgen#<issue-number>-<brief-description>`` in your own fork.
 To be honest, I